 In December 2016, the Department of Work and Pensions confirmed plans for the roll out of the Universal Credit 'full service'.
-The 'full service' covers all claimants and applied to new working age claimants only.
+The 'full service' covers all new working age claimants only.
 Various dates were planned to implement the roll out but these were delayed.